The university is committed to helping all instructors adapt their coursework to the challenges presented by COVID-19.

-The Academics guide contains information that is relevant to all students and instructors, whether their classes are online or in-person.
-The Academics guide includes:
+The Academics guide contains information that is relevant to all students and instructors.

 The Center for Innovation in Teaching and Learning (CITL) and Technology Services have created a number of resources for online instructors.

 CITL’s Keep Teaching website has information and services for remote students.

 The University of Illinois Online Teaching Academy is an opportunity for faculty and teaching assistants to review best practices and discuss different pedagogical approaches as well as to receive hands-on training on technical tools for online teaching and learning.

 The Technology Services Help Desk can provide support for a number of online learning issues.
 Please visit their Continuing Key University Activities page for more information about remote learning technologies.

 Some departments, schools and colleges have additional resources and support for their faculty.
 The College and Unit Information page contains college and unit-level COVID-19 information.
 Please look for additional information from your department, school or college.